vapor-autos/turbodbc/README.md

 > Python API for your RC Car

-A real `opendbc` interface for rc cars, built around the [Turbo ECU](https://github.com/vapor-autos/ecu).
+A host-side CAN and safety stack for the [Turbo ECU](https://github.com/vapor-autos/ecu) and an RC car pretending to be a real vehicle.

-Control steering, throttle, and lights over CAN.
+Command steering, throttle, and lights over CAN.
 Read back speed, steering angle, and ECU state.

-Forked from [commaai/opendbc](https://github.com/commaai/opendbc) and extended for experimental RC vehicle support.
+Forked from [commaai/opendbc](https://github.com/commaai/opendbc) for experimental RC support.

 Small car.
 Real CAN.